Architecture Overview

 2. **Data Sovereignty:** To ensure that your sensitive data, the actual content of your traffic, **never leaves your environment**.
 You retain full control and ownership of your most critical data at all times.

-Qtap is a lightweight, high-performance eBPF agent that you install on your infrastructure.
+**Qtap** is a lightweight, high-performance eBPF sensor that you install on your Linux infrastructure.
 It is the data plane that captures and processes traffic directly from the Linux kernel.

 **Qscan** is an optional service, typically run as a Docker container, that is responsible for deep inspection and classification of your data payloads.